-"A fire went forth from before G-d and consumed them."
+"A fire went forth from before G-d and consumed them, and they died before Hashem."
 (10:2)

 Nadav and Avihu were swept up in the ecstasy of the moment.
 In their intense desire to cleave to G-d, which they expressed through their unauthorized incense offering, they rose through spiritual heights even as they felt their souls leaving them.
 From this perspective, their death was not a punishment but a fulfillment of their wish to dissolve into G-d's essence.